Here's Our Rant About Drive Shack Inc. (DS)

 Sponsored

-The average price from analysts is $2.00, which is $1.52 above the current price.
+The average price from analysts is $2.00.
 DS currently public float of 77.21M and currently shorts hold a 3.65% ratio of that float.
-Today, the average trading volume of DS was 685.52K shares.
+Today, the average trading volume of DS was 1.13M shares.

 DS’s Market Performance

-DS stocks went down by -0.96% for the week, with a monthly jump of 7.73% and a quarterly performance of -52.93%, while its annual performance rate touched -68.09%.
-The volatility ratio for the week stands at 7.37% while the volatility levels for the past 30 days are set at 11.44% for Drive Shack Inc. The simple moving average for the period of the last 20 days is 5.53% for DS stocks with a simple moving average of -57.18% for the last 200 days.
+DS stocks went down by -55.49% for the week, with a monthly drop of -43.59% and a quarterly performance of -77.78%, while its annual performance rate touched -84.93%.
+The volatility ratio for the week stands at 25.38% while the volatility levels for the past 30 days are set at 14.95% for Drive Shack Inc. The simple moving average for the period of the last 20 days is -49.17% for DS stocks with a simple moving average of -79.92% for the last 200 days.

 Analysts’ Opinion of DS